Where To Get Help

 WEConnectKids

-WEConnectKids (Coordinated Access) Coordinated Access is a partnership between the five core service providers for child and youth mental health and addiction services in Windsor/Essex.
+WEConnectKids (Coordinated Access) is a partnership between the five core service providers for child and youth mental health and addiction services in Windsor/Essex.
 It is the place to start if you aren’t sure how, where, or what type of mental health service you need.
 It’s a free, confidential mental health service for children, youth, and families who live in Windsor-Essex.
 HDGH’s Regional Children’s Centre serves our community by acting as the "front door" for child and youth mental health services.
 Through WEConnectKids, individuals will receive the most appropriate service based on their needs.

 Youth Wellness Hub Windsor-Essex

-Province-Wide Services (Virtual and/or Telephone-based)
+Provincial and National Services (Virtual and/or Telephone-based)

 Kid's Help Phone